Sagebox/Sagebox-cpp/README.md

 - `Widgets and more Widgets` - Widgets are a powerful aspect to Sagebox, such as the Color Selector, Date Picker, and the Dial  & LCD emulation example.
 	- Other widgets are easily added, such as more Arduino emulations (i.e. 3-D Compass, more detailed LCDs, other hardware),  more color selectors, dual sliders, pop up menus, and so-forth.
 	- Most widgets are completely standalone (i.e. color picker, spline curves, etc.) and can be called with a simple function call only (i.e. Sagebox does not need to be instantiated or otherwise invoked)
-- `Linux version` - The current version started on Windows for alpha release, and the next step is Linux
+- `Linux version` - Linux is a high priority and is currently in progress.
 - `UI Designer` - The UI designer is like using forms (for larger, less ad-hoc-style programs) but much easier, more free-form based, and with more widgets and ability to use personalized controls.
   - The UI designer has already been designed, and will be finished as community input helps shape it.
 - `Real-Time Graphics` -  Already present in Sagebox, more real-time graphics are in-progress.